10/6/24

 *

-After the presentation of the Pandemic Inkjet Print images, below, I invite you to continue on to my Afterword and a brief Epilogue which brings the project to a close.
+After the presentation of the Pandemic Inkjet Print images, below, I invite you to continue on to my Afterword which includes lots of back-story, explanation about the surrounding mattes, and much more; then I conclude the project and a brief Epilogue.

 The Pandemic Inkjet Prints